royby-cyberark/AWSIoTWebinar/aws-iot-hands-on.md

 ### Bonus stuff 1 - augmenting data with tenant id
 You can augment the message that is passed for example to S3, with data from the topic path.
 This can be useful, for example, if you include the tenant id in the topic, you can augment that data with its value.
-Update you Rule SQL query to something similar to this:
+Update your Rule SQL query to something similar to this:
 `SELECT message as msg, topic(1) as tenant_id FROM ‘+/audit’` Now, look at the data that goes into the S3 bucket and see how it's changed.

-### Bonus stuff 2 - encrypting your certs with asymetric encryption
+### Bonus stuff 2 - encrypting your certs with asymmetric encryption
 Even though presigned urls are generally safe and can be set to expire after some time, still, anyone with the link can download the files that it points to.
 <BR>
 You can, if you want to secure your secrets better, you can use asymmetric encryption with the public key that is provided to you for the device cert.